predictive-clinical-neuroscience/PCNportal/client/assets/modelinfo.md

 Here you can find general information about our available models.
 The models have been trained on extensive data sets with thorough parameter tuning.
 A subset of these models have also formed the basis of published work.
 The model names contain information of their learning configurations, and can be viewed per data type.
-The data types currently supported can be found under 'Data type' in the 'Compute here!' tab. **More Model-specific information is provided upon choosing a data type from the dropdown menu.**
+The data types currently supported can be found under 'Data type' in the 'Compute here!' tab. **More model-specific information is provided upon choosing a data type from the dropdown menu.**

 The model name follows the syntax *"{alg}\_{name}\_{sample}\_{n}sites"*:
 * alg = algorithm (options: HBR, BLR)